Appdynamics/tomcat-monitoring-extension/README.md

 ##Prerequisites

-By default, JMX is disabled in the Tomcat instance.
-Please enable JMX to use this extension.
-For more information on enabling JMX, please refer [http://tomcat.apache.org/tomcat-7.0-doc/monitoring.html] (http://tomcat.apache.org/tomcat-7.0-doc/monitoring.html).
+By default, JMX is disabled in the Tomcat distribution.
+To use this extension please enable JMX in your instance.
+For information on enabling JMX, please refer to [http://tomcat.apache.org/tomcat-7.0-doc/monitoring.html] (http://tomcat.apache.org/tomcat-7.0-doc/monitoring.html).

 ##Installation